 3. I shared my story

 Those first few weeks postpartum are about survival.
-It was hard to accomplish much more than caring for myself, baby, and family.
+It was hard to accomplish much more than caring for myself, my baby, and my family.
 I didn’t always feel comfortable talking to friends about the personal issues I was facing after childbirth.
 I bottled up my story (and the pain that went along with it) and I expelled it through anger, sadness, and frustration.

 As I moved into a routine, then I found time to reflect, get support, and share my story.
 Hundreds of support groups exist online, especially on Facebook.
 There are groups for NICU moms, for general birth trauma, and other specific issues.
 By writing out my story, I was able to let go.
 Talking to other women and reading their stories provides connection and an outlet.